Under the Redwoods

 My husband and one of my best friends share a birthday, but I don’t have to do double-duty as my mom did—they’re both happy with my carrot cake.

-Lisa Leonard-Adler is a corporate art dealer and interior decorator.
+Lisa Leonard-Adler is a corporate art dealer and interior decorator in California.

 Lisa's Special Carrot Cake